wxwern/reddit-repost-detection-experiments/README.md

 pipenv run python3 reddit/scraper.py
 ```

-To use the repost checker on the scraped contents, run:
+To use the repost checker and other related tools on the scraped contents, run:
 ```
-pipenv run python3 -i repost_checker.py
+pipenv run python3 -i repost_tools.py
 ```

 ## Comments/Complaints